QuasiGeoid/Data-Source-API-Analyst-Test/Content/Search Repositories (public) API docs.md

 | `422`       | Validation failed, or the endpoint has been spammed.                                            |
 | `503`       | Service unavailable                                                                             |

+### Restrictions
+Only the first 1000 search results are available (see 🧪 _"Search results limit exceeded"_ test in Postman)

 ### Example JSON Response
 1. Success (status code 200):